 Why was this violence accepted?
 Because it was the natural order of things.
 A man was supposed to display his authority over his family.
 Therefore, it was legal for a husband to force himself on his wife and to beat his wife and children.

-Things, however, slowly began to change during the mid-Victorian era, although domestic violence today continues to be legal in some parts of the world.
+Things, however, slowly began to change during the mid-Victorian era.

 Violence in the Home

-In England and the U.S., domestic violence was tolerated by law so long as the victim’s wounds could not be seen by the public.
+In England and the United States, domestic violence was tolerated by law so long as the victim’s wounds could not be seen in public.
 Women could leave an abusive partner, but abuse was not legal grounds for divorce.

-In the U.S., the first state to pass laws criminalizing domestic abuse was Maryland in 1882.
-The offender could be sentenced to time in prison or to be whipped with 40 lashes.
+In 1882, Maryland became the first state to pass laws criminalizing domestic abuse.
+An offender could be sentenced to time in prison or to being whipped with 40 lashes.

-Reforms in Britain also began around the same time that included, among other things, the right to divorce after a life-threatening beating.
+Reforms in Britain began around the same time and included, among other things, the right to divorce after a life-threatening beating.

-Violence in the home is what led many women to join the Temperance Movement and campaign for Prohibition.
-Alcoholism was the root cause of much of the abuse, and they felt if drinking was eliminated, their homes would become more peaceful.
+Violence in the home caused many women to join the Temperance Movement and campaign for Prohibition.
+Alcoholism was the root cause of much of the abuse, and they felt that if drinking was eliminated, homes would become more peaceful.